OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 To ensure everything is properly managed, the supporting requirements are as follows:

 - Adequate compliance staffing and clear lines of responsibility are defined.
 - The Organization's open source policy is available to everyone, and anyone involved in delivering products and services that include open source is aware of it.
-Supported by e.g. suitable training materials (such as the LFC193 course) as needed to ensure sufficient awareness.
+This should be supported by, e.g., suitable training materials (such as the LFC193 course) as needed to ensure sufficient awareness.
 - All relevant open source compliance activities are tracked and recorded.

 End-to-end compliance of software products is the ultimate goal.
 In the next chapters, we will learn more about how this may be achieved, the roles and responsibilities of those involved in the process, and how an open source review fits into license compliance management.

-.

 # Chapter 2.
 Open Source Review